Hoff97/tensorjs/README.md

 # TensorJS

 This is a JS/TS library for accelerated tensor computation intended to be run in the browser.
-It contains an implementation for numpy-style multidimensional arrays and their respective implementation.
+It contains an implementation for numpy-style multidimensional arrays and their operators.

 There are three execution backends available:
 - **CPU:** This is implemented in plain javascript and thus